 - Keep healthy food (a bowl of fruit) in plain sight.

 - Work to get them to come on board by seeing your example.

 Let’s get healthy together.
 It is easier if everyone is on board.
 Meal planning and exercise will be fun and not a chore.

-Good nutrition, fresh air, and sunshine are all important as you strive toward good health.
+Good nutrition, exercise, fresh air, and sunshine are all important as you strive toward good health.
 Saunas are a great idea as well.